 Gibbs does this with the other agents (although he mainly does the Stealth Hi and not the Stealth Bye).
 It's usually played for a Right Behind Me moment.
 In one episode Abby puts bubble wrap on the floor across her door as an attempt to warn her when Gibbs is sneaking in.
 It works, but annoys Gibbs so much that he orders her to get rid of it.

-When Gibbs temporarily comes back from his 10-Minute Retirement, he finds Tony, who had been filling in as the team's leader, hiding behind a stairwell while the other agents are talking.
-He tells Gibbs that "you know exactly what I'm doing", and then attempts a Stealth Hi as soon as the opportunity arrives.
+When Gibbs temporarily comes back from his 10-Minute Retirement, he finds Tony, who had been filling in as the team's leader, hiding behind a stairwell while the other agents are talking, eavesdropping with a speakerphone.
+He tells Gibbs that "you know exactly what I'm doing", and then attempts a Stealth Hi just like Gibbs did as soon as the opportunity arrives.
 He quickly finds out that Gibbs did not gain his information that way, causing him to remark, "I have much to learn still, master."

-One particularly memorable moment is, unfortunately, only implied: Abby thinks that Gibbs has forgotten her birthday, and says that she forgives him, prompting Gibbs to tell her to check her desk drawer for his gift, despite the fact that she has been in the office all day.
+One particularly memorable moment is, unfortunately, only implied: Abby thinks that Gibbs has forgotten her birthday, and says that she forgives him, prompting Gibbs to tell her to check her desk drawer for his gift, despite her having been in the office all day.

 Charles "Chip" Sterling pulls one in his introduction.
 He attributes it to special shoes, which make him extremely quiet; he turns out to be setting up Tony, so his sneaking skill is appropriate.